opiy-org/asterisk-ari-php/CONTRIBUTING.md

 - JSON Validation with justinrainbow/json-schema

+[Models]

 - Add a MissingParams model to /messages?
-This is only required when the WebSocketClient fails during Startup so wayne?!
+This is only required when the WebSocketClient fails during Startup, so will we really need it?!

-- @required annotation for models
+- Check for correct @required annotation in model attributes.
+Compare them to the .json files in the doc/ directory